robertocarroll/icc-beta/README.md

 ## Style guide
-From style-guide-templates folder run:
+From style-guide-templates folder run from root:

-jekyll build --destination ../style-guide
+jekyll build --source ../style-guide-templates --destination ../style-guide

 to build the style guide